South Carolina Attorney Reveals Little Known Facts About Workers’ Comp

 Additionally, if you discover that your employer does not carry workers’ compensation insurance, you will very likely be able to sue them in civil court, or collect money from a state fund.

-Although workers’ compensation provides financial benefits to injured workers, these disability payments, whether temporary or permanent, are often very low and in many cases fail to compensate an employee for things like pain and suffering.
+Although workers’ compensation lawyer provides financial benefits to injured workers, these disability payments, whether temporary or permanent, are often very low and in many cases fail to compensate an employee for things like pain and suffering.

 It is very important for people injured on the job to know their rights.
 An experienced workers’ compensation attorney can, in many cases, successfully bring a case outside the narrow limits of workers’ compensation.